 Since 2014, DQC has conducted public opinion research to better understand how parents and teachers think about education data.
 Since 2016, we have been asking parents and teachers directly, through polls completed by The Harris Poll, to share their opinions on important issues in education data – from access to privacy.
-In 2022 we have begun asking students and superintendents how they value and use data in their decisionmaking.
+In 2022 we asked students and superintendents how they value and use data in their decisionmaking.
+In 2024 we asked early childhood administrators and adult learners looking to enhance their careers how they use data.
 The findings from this research inform the resources we create and the recommendations we make to ensure policies and practices related to education data are serving the needs of those closest to students.

 Findings from DQC’s 2022 National Poll